Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 26:
 - By Sharkcrome.
-- Reference to Ben10 Omnitrix
+- Reference to Ben 10 Omnitrix
-It's Hero Time !.
+" It's Hero Time ! ".

 cube 27:
 - By Sharkcrome.